Fort Hunt, VA Demographics

 A map of Fort Hunt's Population by Race

-Of the 672 places in Virginia, Fort Hunt is the 77th most populous.
+Fort Hunt is ranked the 85th most populous place in Virginia, out of 688 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Hunt was ranked the 77th most populous place in the 2020 Census.

 Fort Hunt's White Population